 Step 6 – Setup VirtualHost with FastCGI

 Finally, create a VirtualHost in our Apache configuration file with FastCGI support.
 VirtualHosts are used to configure multiple sites with a single IP.
 Below configuration will allow siting svr1.tecadmin.net with any system IP on port 80.

 <VirtualHost *:80> ServerName svr1.tecadmin.net ServerAdmin [email protected] DocumentRoot /var/www/html ScriptAlias /cgi-bin/ "/var/www/cgi-bin/" <Directory "/var/www/html"> Options +Indexes +FollowSymLinks +ExecCGI AddHandler php-fastcgi .php Action php-fastcgi /cgi-bin/php.fastcgi AllowOverride All Order allow,deny Allow from All </Directory> </VirtualHost>

 Step 7 – Restart Apache and Test Setup

-At this point, you have completed Apache configuration with FastCGI support.
-Let’s restart Apache server using the following command.
+At this point, you have completed the Apache configuration with FastCGI support.
+Let’s restart the Apache server using the following command.

 service httpd restart

 Now create a file in your document root /var/www/html/info.php and add following content to check detailed php information.

-Access your Apache server using IP address for domain name followed by php.info file in your web browser like below.
+Access your Apache server using an IP address for domain name followed by php.info file in your web browser like below.
 This will show the current configuration of PHP in your system.
 Look the value of Server API option, if you get this value CGI/FastCGI, it means server is properly configured to use FastCGI.